niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/deploy_application.md

 apps   OutOfSync     Missing
 ```

-Open the Argo CD UI and navigate to the `apps` application.
+If you open the Argo CD UI and navigate to the `apps` application, you'll see:

 ![Application in the ArgoCD UI](assets/argocd-ui-outofsync-apps.webp)

-In Argo CD "out of sync" means that the desired state of your application, as defined in your Git repository, doesn't match the actual state in your Kubernetes cluster.
-Although ArgoCD is capable of automated syncing, for the moment we'll manually trigger this process:
+In Argo CD, "out of sync" indicates that the desired state defined in your Git repository doesn't match the actual state in your Kubernetes cluster.
+Although Argo CD is capable of automated synchronization, for now we'll manually trigger this process:

 ```bash
 $ argocd app sync ui
 $ argocd app wait ui --timeout 120
 ```

-After a short period of time, the application should be in `Synced` state and the resources should be deployed and the UI should look like this:
+After a short period, the application should reach the `Synced` state, with all resources deployed.
+The UI should look like this:

 ![argocd-deploy-application](assets/argocd-deploy-application.webp)

-That shows that Argo CD installed the Helm chart and that it's in sync with the cluster.
+This confirms that Argo CD has successfully installed the Helm chart and it's now in sync with the cluster.

-We've now successfully deployed the UI component to deploy using Argo CD, and any further changes pushed to the Git repository will be automatically reconciled to our EKS cluster.
+We've now successfully migrated the UI component to be deployed using Argo CD.
+Any future changes pushed to the Git repository will be automatically reconciled to our EKS cluster.

-We should now have all the resources related to the UI services deployed.
-To verify, run the following commands:
+To verify that all resources related to the UI service are deployed, run the following commands:

 ```bash hook=deploy
 $ kubectl get deployment -n ui ui